mar10/wunderbaum/docs/tutorial/contribute.md

 $ yarn dev
 ```

-you can now edit the files in `.../wunderbaum/src` folder.
+You can now edit the files in `.../wunderbaum/src` folder.
 TypeScript and SCSS files are automatically transpiled to the `.../wunderbaum/build` folder.

 Reformat according to the style guide, run unit tests, build, or compile a